Hafsa993/KnowHouseApp/README.md

   **Install on your device:**

     flutter install

 ## About The App

+KnowHouse is a mobile app designed for households and families to manage shared tasks and instructions in a collaborative, gamified, and user-friendly way.

+### Core Features

+- Real-Time Collaboration:
+All household members see updates instantly—tasks, instructions, and points sync in real time across devices using Firebase.

+- Smart Task Assignment:
+Assign ToDos to specific users or leave them open for anyone to claim.
+Intelligent sorting highlights tasks that match user preferences.

+- Gamified Progress & Leaderboard:
+Earn points for completing tasks, climb the family leaderboard, and motivate everyone with friendly competition.

+- Shared Household Calendar:
+Visualize all ToDos and deadlines in a unified calendar view, making planning and coordination effortless.

+- Dynamic Instructions Library:
+Create, edit, and share household instructions (like “how to do laundry”)—searchable and filterable by category.

+- Personalized Experience:
+Users can set task preferences, customize profiles, and receive tailored task suggestions.

+- Secure Authentication:
+Robust email/password sign-in with Firebase Authentication ensures privacy and data security.

+- Modern, Intuitive UI:
+Clean, responsive design with smooth navigation and engaging animations for a delightful user experience.

+### Functionality

-The KnowHouse app is supposed to be used in a household/family Users can join or create a Household group.
+- Join or create a household group.

-Core Functiionalities:

-  One can assign ToDos to a particular other user (in the same household) or no one (meaning this toDo has to be done, so someone should take it on)
+- Assign ToDos to users or leave unassigned for anyone to take.

-  For each ToDo a reward in points, A category, difficulty, a name and a description have to be specified.
+- Specify reward points, category, difficulty, name, and description for each ToDo.

-  Users can earn points by completing ToDos.
+- Earn points by completing ToDos.

-  Shared hosehold calendar.
+- Shared household calendar.

-  Within a household users have a shared list of instructions, for ex. on how to do laundry etc.  Users can add/edit and delete these instructions.
+- Shared list of instructions (e.g., how to do laundry), with add/edit/delete.
+- Leaderboard, user profiles, and customizable preferences.

 ### Demo Video
-Here are demos of the register flow and the app more broadly:
+Register Flow and App Demo:
-In the Registering demo the familycode is not displayed for security reasons.
+(Family code is hidden for security reasons)